Swimming fins can be a nice addition to your sports bag. They can help you learn a new swim stroke or improve your technique.

 Uses of Swimming Fins

-- They can be used to swim laps of freestyle, backstroke, butterfly, and even breaststroke with the aforementioned positive drive fins.
+- They can be used to swim laps of front crawl, backstroke, butterfly, and even breaststroke with the aforementioned positive drive fins.

 - Swimming fins allow you to keep your legs up while learning the front crawl or backstroke.
 It is then easier to concentrate on the other aspects of the stroke.